MASTER THESIS DEFENSE · APRIL 2026— I —

 The analyzer audits input signals together with repository evidence to decide whether a case is confirmed.

-Analyzer Gate: If the case does not pass this gate, workflow stops before mitigation; if it passes, the agent verifies root cause, models exploit chains, and assigns dynamic CVSS v4 scores.
+Analyzer Gate: If the case does not pass by the analyzer, workflow stops before mitigation; if it passes, the system will then assigns **CVSS v4** scores.

 STAGE 03